PaddlePaddle/docs/doc/paddle/install/index_en.rst

 8. Verify installation

-    After the installation is complete, you can use `python` or `python3` to enter the Python interpreter and then use `import paddle` and then  `paddle.utils.run_check()` to verify that the installation was successful.
+    After the installation is complete, you can use `python` to enter the Python interpreter and then use `import paddle` and then  `paddle.utils.run_check()` to verify that the installation was successful.

     If `PaddlePaddle is installed successfully!` appears, it means the installation was successful.